Kumasta/Mayurshoppifychallengefrontend/README.md

-# Shoppify Backend intern fall 2022 Challange
+# Shopify Backend intern fall 2022 Challenge - Frontend component

 This is the front end component of the backend challenge.